Augusto Lima: Professional career

 Lima went to Unicaja at 16, to play with the junior teams of the organization.
 He also combined his playing time with Málaga's farm team, Clínicas Rincón, of the Liga EBA.

 Under coach Aíto García Reneses, in 2009–10, in 9 games played in the Spanish League, he averaged 6.4 points and 3.7 rebounds, in 15 minutes per game.

 In the next season of 2010–11, his playing time in the Spanish League was limited to 7 games, with an average playing time of 4.6 minutes per game, with his numbers dropping down to 1.7 points, 0.9 rebounds, and 0.3 blocks per game.

 Nevertheless, that same season, the Brazilian player had his first good performance in a EuroLeague game, in which he also produced his best performance of the season, in a game against Brose Baskets, the leader of the German League, in which Lima scored 14 points and grabbed 8 rebounds.
 He averaged 2.9 points and 3.1 rebounds per game during the Euroleague 2010–11 season.

 In 2011, he was transferred to CB Granada, to fill the empty roster space following the departure of Robert Kurz, in the inside game of CB Granada, sharing minutes with Paulão Prestes.

 In the 2011–12 season, he returned to Clínicas Rincón, a subsidiary of Unicaja, while also playing in 17 games in the Spanish League with the senior men's first team, but with little continuity, due to not having a European passport.
 On January 26, 2012, Lima acquired Spanish citizenship.

 In 2013, Lima was registered in the 2013 NBA draft, but he was not drafted.

 On 25 January 2016, Lima agreed a contract until the 2017–18 season with Real Madrid.
 On July 29, 2016, Real Madrid loaned him to Žalgiris for the 2016–17 season.
 He helped Žalgiris win the national championship and the cup tournament, and to a successful season in the Euroleague, where they narrowly missed the playoffs.
 On August 5, 2017, Real Madrid loaned him to Beşiktaş for the 2017–18 season.
 On December 31, 2017, he left Beşiktaş.
 On 2 January 2018, Lima signed with the Xinjiang Flying Tigers of the Chinese Basketball Association.
 After his contract with the Tigers expired, Lima signed with his former team UCAM Murcia.
 Lima started the 2018–2019 season with Croatian side KK Cedevita, but left the team after changes in the coaching staff.
 He signed with San Pablo Burgos in December.

 On July 18, 2020, Lima signed a three-year deal with UCAM Murcia.

 On July 18, 2022, he has signed with Unicaja of the Liga ACB.

 On July 30, 2024, he signed with Leyma Coruña of the Liga ACB.

+On January 16, 2026, he returned to San Pablo Burgos of the Liga ACB, signing until the end of the season.
+On March 31, 2026, he left Burgos and signed for Fuenlabrada of the Primera FEB.